Earning a reputation for consistently delicious coffee can make or break a cafe or espresso bar - so why do we give it so little attention?

 A quick recap of the basics

 You can’t taste every coffee you serve, a coffee recipe creates a benchmark that you can use to calibrate your staff / equipment.
-As the old saying goes “what gets measured, gets managed”
+As the old saying goes “what gets measured, gets managed” For a basic coffee recipe you need to measure 3 things:- the weight of ground coffee in the filter

 - the weight of liquid coffee (espresso) that comes out